Film In Focus No. 14:

 With so many re-issues of classic film scores being released these days, for which I and many others are extremely grateful, this is one of the best of them all.

-BEN-HUR was the last great epic score of Hollywood's Golden Age.
+BEN-HUR was truly one of the greatest epic scores of Hollywood's Golden Age.
 This milestone release is a great reminder of that superb achievement and also a tribute to the great film music composer and conductor,

 I give it my Highest Recommendation.